Thursday, June 02, 2016

 Users are searching for more than recipes and movies: they're often coming to Search to find fresh information about what's happening right now.
 This insight kickstarted our efforts to use real-time indexing to connect users searching for real-time events with fresh content.
 Instead of waiting for content to be crawled and indexed, publishers will be able to use the Google Indexing API to trigger the indexing of their content in real time.
 It's still in its early days, but we're excited to launch a pilot later this summer.

-In addition to the sessions, attendees could talk directly with Googlers at the Search & AMP sandbox.
+In addition to the sessions, attendees could talk directly with Googlers at the Search and AMP sandbox.

 We updated the popular Structured Data Testing tool.
 The tool is now tightly integrated with the DevSite Search Gallery and the new Search Preview service, which lets you preview how your rich cards will look on the search results page.